Madhu Wariar

-Madhu Warrier (born 5 July 1976), professionally credited as Madhu Wariar, is an Indian actor, director and producer known for his roles in Malayalam films.
+Madhu Warrier (born 5 July 1976), professionally credited as Madhu Wariar, is a retired Indian actor known for his roles in Malayalam films, who now works as a director and producer.
 He produced the films Swantham Lekhakan (2009) and Mayamohini (2012).
-He is the elder brother of actress Manju Warrier.
-He directed the film Lalitham Sundaram which was later released in 2022.
+He directed the film Lalitham Sundaram, which was released in 2022.

 Family and early life

 Born in Nagercoil, Tamil Nadu, he is the son of Madhava Warrier, an accountant, and Girija Warrier, a housewife.
 He is the elder brother of actress Manju Warrier.
 His family hails from Pullu, Thrissur.

 Career

-Warrier made his acting debut with a lead role in the Malayalam film The Campus.
+Wariar made his acting debut with a lead role in the Malayalam film The Campus.
 Since then, he has acted in over 20 films.

-He along with filmmaker P. Sukumar own a production house named Color Factory.
+Wariar and filmmaker P. Sukumar own a production house named Color Factory.
 He has produced two films, Swantham Lekhakan and Mayamohini.
 He directed the film Lalitham Sundaram.